j6k4m8/cloudyeet/README.md

 # ☁️ cloudyeet

+> [!WARNING]
+> I think this is still kinda broken but i'm open-sourcing it in case you feel like using it, breaking it, or fixing it

 Turn any Python function into an AWS Lambda with a single decorator.
 Automatically deploys, updates, and tears down remote Lambdas — all from your local Python code.

 ## Features